 Most of the insurance companies work under the guidelines laid down by the govt authority. however, they keep twisting and blending multiple insurance products to provide fancy insurance products.
 This is the case with term insurance plans as well.

-On a safer side as insurance is to safeguard your loved ones, go for a reputed and well-established insurance provider.
+On the safer side as insurance is to safeguard your loved ones, go for a reputed and well-established insurance provider.

 What are the major benefits of the term insurance plan?